Benefit Issuances and Use of Benefits

 1. When a client reports they didn’t get a deposit of cash benefits in an account, tell the client to call the Direct Deposit Input Unit at 1-888-235-2954.

-2. Do not take any further actions or replace the cash benefits unless the EFT Manager notifies you.
+2. Don't take any further actions or replace the cash benefits unless the EFT Manager notifies you.

 4. Food destroyed in a household disaster or misfortune when the food was purchased with Basic Food benefits:

-1. A household disaster or misfortune includes events such as a house fire, long-term power outage, flood, other weather-related mishaps, or refrigerator/freezer breakdown caused by reasons beyond the client's control.
+1. A household disaster or misfortune includes events such as a house fire, long-term power outage (4 hours or greater), flood, other weather-related mishaps, refrigerator/freezer breakdown, or Public Service Power Shutoff (PSPS) caused by reasons beyond the client's control.

 EXAMPLE 1: A wind storm caused the client to lose power for several days.
 Basic Food benefits can be replaced in this situation.

-EXAMPLE 2: The client lost power for several days because they failed to pay the electricity bill.
-Basic Food benefits are not replaced in this situation.
+EXAMPLE 2: The client lost power for several days because they failed to pay their electricity bill.
+Basic Food benefits are not able to be replaced in this situation.

 2. Food replaced due to a household disaster or misfortune does not require the federal government to declare a portion of the state as a disaster area.